nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ![Filters and annotations](img/stage_group_dashboards_filters.png)

 - `PROMETHEUS_DS` _(filter)_: filter the selective [Prometheus data sources](https://about.gitlab.com/handbook/engineering/monitoring/#prometheus).
 Most of the time, you don't need to care about this filter.
 - `environment` _(filter)_: filter the environment the metrics are fetched from.
 The default setting is production (`gprd`).
-Read more at [Production Environment](https://about.gitlab.com/handbook/engineering/infrastructure/production/architecture/#environments).
+Check [Production Environment mapping](https://about.gitlab.com/handbook/engineering/infrastructure/production/architecture/#environments) for other possibilities.
 - `deploy` _(annotations)_: mark a deployment event on the GitLab.com SaaS platform.
 - `canary-deploy` _(annotations)_: mark a [canary deployment](https://about.gitlab.com/handbook/engineering/#sts=Canary%20Testing) event on the GitLab.com SaaS platform.
 - `feature-flags` _(annotations)_: mark the time point where a feature flag is updated.